 …some facilities and services may be limited.
 Before visiting, please check with individual parks regarding changes to park operations.
 If you choose to visit a national park, please ensure that you follow CDC and state and local guidelines to prevent the spread of infectious diseases and practice Leave No Trace principles.

 Updates about the National Park Services ongoing COVID-19 response are posted online at nps.gov/aboutus/news/public-health-update.

 Tips for Enjoying US National Park Visits

-Be sure to take provisions that are suitable for your National Park adventure which may include water, a backpack with snacks, compass and map, sunscreen, and a camera to record your memories!
+Be sure to take provisions suitable for your National Park adventure, which may include water, a backpack with snacks, a compass and map, sunscreen, and a camera to record your memories!
 The correct gear will make all the difference in your enjoyment of your park visit(s).
-If you are staying within Georgia, you’ll have different needs from someone on a trip to a more extreme environment like Alaska or Hawaii.
+If you stay within Georgia, you’ll have different needs from someone on a trip to a more extreme environment like Alaska or Hawaii.